 Things to do in the area: Catch the best views on the island from Mt.
 Tapyas and viewpoint at Kayangan Lake, visit the Hot Springs, and dive to see the Shipwrecks.
 If you have more time, try getting out to one of the surrounding towns to explore.
 Great options for day trips are Culion or Calauit – step back in time or visit the African Safari.

 El Nido, Palawan

 El Nido is the starting point for those who want to visit the Bacuit Archipelago.
 Also, the beaches are some of the most beautiful in the Philippines but there’s more to El Nido than sandy toes.
 In recent years, El Nido’s foodie scene has been gaining some traction.
 With bars and restaurants popping up all over the island, it’s a great place for tourists to visit.
+As with most costal town in the Phillipines, there are also plenty of Philippines diving courses nearby.
 In addition to the incredible restaurants, there’s also a bustling nightlife on the island.

 Things to do in the area: Visit the lagoons (Secret, Large, and Small), Check out Secret & Hidden Beach, Brave Snake Island, and hike to Taraw Peak.
 Also, don’t miss Balay Cuyonon, Duli Beach, Lio Beach, Maremegmeg Beach, Nacpan Beach, Nagkalit-kalit Waterfalls, and Town Hall.